It’s About the Long Game

 “That’s important,” Hilda says.
 “We’re not going to speak for them.
 They have to speak for themselves.”

-How one family is making a difference in the lives of women
+How one family is make a difference in the lives of women

 During a year of travel after college, Meryl Katz spent time in Micronesia, where she came to know a 40-year-old woman who had 19 children.
 Most of them, including her daughters, were away at school in Guam.
 Except for one.